 Cancer Risks of Red and Processed Meat

 The report landed like a bombshell.
 The International Agency for Research on Cancer, part of the World Health Organization (WHO) analyzed over 800 studies.
-They came to the conclusions that, "consumption of processed meat [was] carcinogenic to humans" and that, "...red meat [was] probably carcinogenic to humans."
+They concluded that, "consumption of processed meat [was] carcinogenic to humans" and that, "...red meat [was] probably carcinogenic to humans."

 What exactly does that mean for someone who enjoys meat?
 Especially red meat and processed meats?
-Lets break down what the report actually says and put the risks into perspective.
+Let's break down what the report says and put the risks into perspective.

 Understand the types of meat the report talks about.
 When the researchers mention red meat, they're referring to "mammalian muscle meat."
 That's beef, veal, pork, lamb, mutton, horse and goat meat.
 It also includes minced or frozen meat that's typically eaten after being cooked.